lmash/coffeepoetry/README.md

 # Coffee Poetry
 The idea behind the website is for coffee to inspire poetry.
-The website allows one to add and review a café, and then generates a poem based on the café and coffee descriptions provided.
+The website allows one to add and review a café, and then AI generates a poem based on the café and coffee descriptions provided.

-## Poetry Generation
+## Poetry Generation Explained
 - Poetry generation runs after each review is entered
 - Only cafés with an average rating of 4.2 or higher and 3 or more review descriptions can generate poetry
 - The AI uses a combination of the café and coffee descriptions (3 coffee descriptions are randomly selected) to generate a haiku

 ## Technologies
+HTML, Bootstrap, CSS, Javascript, Python, Django Framework

 ### Setup Pre-Requisite
 To enable poetry generation requires an API key from OpenAI.
 The website will work without the key